-D programs with a required or optional advanced degree usually require a separate graduate school application with due dates for the graduate application that often do not coincide with the due date of the D application.
-Some graduate programs have a pre-select option for applicants who apply to their graduate programs in the fall semester prior to the spring D match date.
-Pay attention to graduate program admission requirements and due dates to ensure application deadlines are met.
-Specific program requirements are located on the respective D and graduate program websites.
+Combined graduate-DI programs may require a separate graduate school application with due dates for the graduate application that may not coincide with the due date of the DI application.
+Some combined graduate-DI programs have a pre-select option for applicants who apply to their programs in the fall semester prior to the spring DI match date.
+Pay attention to program admission requirements and due dates to ensure application deadlines are met.
+Specific program requirements are located on the respective combined graduate-DI program websites.